johniton/stake_mines/README.md

 # stake_mines
-this is in john branch
+this is in john branch oopsie